 It’s not surprising that many companies have incorporated smartphones and tablets into their sales and delivery processes.
 Powered by robust retail execution software, the increased speed, capacity and mobility of these devices eliminate many manual, time-consuming processes and deliver more information to the field, enabling reps to complete more work, proactively address issues at the store and uncover new opportunities.

-Add in integrated tools such as augmented reality, image recognition and retailer EPoS data that drives “Next Best Action”, and the field rep can achieve more in store, execute perfect orders and deliver on expectations.
+Add in integrated tools such as augmented reality, image recognition and retailer POS data that drives “Next Best Action”, and the field rep can achieve more in store, execute perfect orders and deliver on expectations.

 Choose the Right Device for Your Organization